Degrees of freedom (statistics): In non-standard regression

-where $\hat{y}$ is the vector of fitted values at each of the original covariate values from the fitted model, y is the original vector of responses, and H is the hat matrix or, more generally, smoother matrix.
+where $\hat{y}$ is the vector of fitted values at each of the original covariate values from the fitted model, y is the original vector of responses, and H is the hat matrix, which is the projection matrix for the linear subspace of regressors, or, more generally, the smoother matrix.

 For statistical inference, sums-of-squares can still be formed: the model sum-of-squares is $\|Hy\|^2$; the residual sum-of-squares is $\|y-Hy\|^2$.
 However, because H does not correspond to an ordinary least-squares fit (i.e. is not an orthogonal projection), these sums-of-squares no longer have (scaled, non-central) chi-squared distributions, and dimensionally defined degrees-of-freedom are not useful.

 The effective degrees of freedom of the fit can be defined in various ways to implement goodness-of-fit tests, cross-validation, and other statistical inference procedures.
 Here one can distinguish between regression effective degrees of freedom and residual effective degrees of freedom.

 Regression effective degrees of freedom

 For the regression effective degrees of freedom, appropriate definitions can include the trace of the hat matrix, tr(H), the trace of the quadratic form of the hat matrix, tr(H'H), the form tr(2H – H H), or the Satterthwaite approximation, tr(H'H)^{2}/tr(H'HH'H).